mihail911/mihail911.github.io/src/pages/articles/2022-27-02---MLOps-Is-A-Shitshow/index.md

 The future is bright.

-*Thanks to [Goku Mohandas](https://twitter.com/gokumohandas), [Shreya Shankar](https://twitter.com/sh_reya), [Eugene Yan](https://twitter.com/eugeneyan), and [Demetrios Brinkmann](https://twitter.com/Dpbrinkm) for their insightful and thoughtful feedback on earlier versions of this post.
+*Thanks to [Goku Mohandas](https://twitter.com/gokumohandas), [Shreya Shankar](https://twitter.com/sh_reya), [Eugene Yan](https://twitter.com/eugeneyan), [Demetrios Brinkmann](https://twitter.com/Dpbrinkm), and [Sarah Catanzaro](https://twitter.com/sarahcat21) for their insightful and thoughtful feedback on earlier versions of this post.
 The good stuff is theirs.
 Any bad jokes are mine.*